-I have affiliate links sprinkled liberally throughout my posts, and that means: if you click on any of those links and then buy anything on that site (usually Amazon, B&H or iTunes) I get a small commission.
+I have affiliate links sprinkled liberally throughout my posts, and that means: if you click on any of those links and then buy anything on that site (usually Adorama, B&H, or Amazon) I get a small commission.
 It doesn't cost you anything, it isn't sending any of my kids to college, but it does help me defray the cost of running the site -- so I appreciate it.

 That's number 1.

 Number 2 is that I write about gear, and the best way to write about gear is to actually use it.

 Sometimes I'll break my own rule and write about something I haven't spent time with because I think it's important, newsworthy, and/or you'd enjoy reading it - and I believe I can make a contribution to your thinking.

 Even more occasionally -- since it's my own hard cash and I’d go broke if I bought everything I evaluated -- I'll buy a piece of gear myself.
-Which means it's really, really great AND I can see the economic value in it for my business (like the DJI Phantom 3 Professional 4K or the RØDElink Filmmaker Kit).
+Which means it's really, really great AND I can see the economic value in it for my business (like the Panasonic GH5 or the RØDElink Filmmaker Kit).

 Does this color my judgement?
 I'd like to think it doesn't; I work to make sure it doesn't.